farice/VennCache/README.md

 - iOS 8.0+ / macOS 10.10+ / tvOS 9.0+ / watchOS 2.0+
 - Swift 3 (Kingfisher 3.x), Swift 2.3 (Kingfisher 2.x)

-Main development of Kingfisher will support Swift 3.
-Only critical bug fixes will be made for Kingfisher 2.x.

-[Kingfisher 3.0 Migration Guide](https://github.com/onevcat/Kingfisher/wiki/Kingfisher-3.0-Migration-Guide) - If you are upgrading to Kingfisher 3.x from an earlier version, please read this for more information.

 ## What's next?